microsoft/language-server-protocol/_specifications/specification-3-15.md

 		name: string;

 		/**
-		 * The servers's version as defined by the server.
+		 * The server's version as defined by the server.
 		 */
 		version?: string;
 	};